hienphan161/hienphan161/README.md

 ## I'm currently working on 🚴🏻‍♀

-- Improving data preprocessing and manipulation with Python.
+- Conducting data preprocessing and manipulation tasks using Python.
-- Deepening SQL skills for querying and manipulating data within relational databases.
+- Employing SQL for querying and manipulating data within relational databases.
-- Utilizing Tableau and Power BI for interactive dashboards and storytelling with data.
+- Creating interactive dashboards and crafting data stories using Tableau and Power BI.
+- Designing and implementing data modeling for efficient database schemas and optimizing query performance.

+## I’m currently learning ⛳

-- Experimenting with PySpark to handle large-scale datasets and optimize data processing workflows.-
+- Delving into PySpark to tackle large-scale datasets and enhance data processing workflows.
-- Exploring dbt for modern data transformation workflows.
+- Experimenting with dbt for modern data transformation methodologies.
-- Practicing data modeling to design efficient database schemas and optimize query performance.
-- Exploring cloud-based data solutions (Oracle, Azure, AWS) to broaden understanding of data management and storage solutions.
+- Exploring cloud-based data solutions (Oracle, Azure, AWS) to expand knowledge of data management and storage options.
-- Exploring NoSQL databases like MongoDB and Cassandra for unstructured data handling.
+- Diving into NoSQL databases such as MongoDB and Cassandra for handling unstructured data.

 ## Languages and tools 🔭
 <p align="center">